blinklet/learning/data-science/sqlalchemy-minimum.md

 print(dataframe.head(5))
 ```

-This returned only one row, the row containing the artist named "Alice In Chains"
+This returned only one row: the row containing the artist named "Alice In Chains"

 ```
 (1, 2)